ParadoxZero/GameMenu-cpp/ReadMe.md

       unsigned int TitleFontSize = 50;
       unsigned int ItemFontSize = 20;

-      float MenuTitleScaleFactor = 0.125; //This scale determines the distance between Title and the first option float MenuItemScaleFactor = 0.25; // This determines the distance between options.
+      float MenuItemScaleFactor = 0.25; // This determines the distance between options.

       int layout = Layout::Default; // Bitflag, Defines the layout of menu. eg. Layout::ItemLeft| Layout::TitleCentre

       struct {
        signed int top, left;
-      } Padding; // this is the padding that will extra displacement that will always be added.
+      } PaddingTitle, PaddingItems; // this is the padding that will extra displacement that will always be added.
      ```

 * Now create an object of `gmenuMenu` which require the following parameters: